Test ID: CELI Celiac Associated HLA-DQ Alpha 1 and DQ Beta 1 DNA Typing, Blood

 Specimen Type

--CDCOM / Celiac Disease Comprehensive Cascade: complete testing including HLA DQ
+-CDCOM / Celiac Disease Comprehensive Cascade, Serum and Whole Blood: complete testing including HLA DQ

--CDSP / Celiac Disease Serology Cascade: complete testing excluding HLA DQ
+-CDSP / Celiac Disease Serology Cascade, Serum: complete testing excluding HLA DQ

--CDGF / Celiac Disease Gluten-Free Cascade: for patients already adhering to a gluten-free diet
+-CDGF / Celiac Disease Gluten-Free Cascade, Serum and Whole Blood: for patients already adhering to a gluten-free diet

-To order individual tests, see Celiac Disease Diagnostic Testing Algorithm in Special Instructions.
+To order individual tests, see Celiac Disease Diagnostic Testing Algorithm.

 Specimen Required